-I have been the deputy director of the Centre of Theology and Philosophy (CoTP) since 2016 and the principal organiser of a number of CoTP events, including its 2016 conference on Metaphysics (sponsored by the Mind Association).
-I am also currently the convenor of the Continental Philosophy Reading Group (formerly Philosophical Theology Reading Group).
+I began my doctoral research in 2014 under the supervision of Prof. John Milbank (Emeritus) and Prof. Philip Goodchild (Philosophy).
+I was awarded the Heymann Research Award by the University in 2017.
+I have been the deputy director of the Centre of Theology and Philosophy (CoTP) since 2016 and the principal organiser of a number of CoTP events.
+I am also currently the convenor of the Continental Philosophy Reading Group.

-In February 2016, I gave a public lecture on Taylor Swift and Gilles Deleuze's philosophy of repetition as part of a lecture series on popular culture at Nottingham.
-I also served on the Executive Committee of the British Postgraduate Philosophy Association (BPPA) for 2015-2016.
+In February 2016, I gave a public lecture on Taylor Swift and Gilles Deleuze's philosophy of repetition as part of a lecture series on popular culture for the University of Nottingham.

-- Philosophy for Theologians (1st year undergrad module)
+- - Philosophy for Theologians (1st year undergrad module; seminars)

-- Theology and Ethics in the Modern World (1st year undergrad module)
+- - Theology and Ethics in the Modern World (1st year undergrad module; seminars)

 Agamben and Decadence.
 25 May 2017.
 The Centre of Theology and Philosophy.
 Speakers include: Agata Bielik-Robson, Arthur Bradley, John Milbank, and Piotr Sawczyński.